-Note: Balconies that extend beyond a property boundary over the footpath need to obtain a licence from Wyong Shire Council.
+Note: Balconies that extend beyond a property boundary over the footpath need to obtain a licence from Council.

-- b For tower facades, up to 50% of the width may extend as far as the general building line but only for third and fourth storeys.
-(Indicated by yellow diagonal hatching). - c In general, basements are not to extend beyond a building line. - d Unless noted above, balconies shall not extend beyond the tower envelope.
+For tower facades, up to 50% of the width may extend as far as the general building line but only for third and fourth storeys.
+(Indicated by yellow diagonal hatching).

+In general, basements are not to extend beyond a building line.

+Unless noted above, balconies shall not extend beyond the tower envelope.